The Complete Face Shape and Haircut Guide

 Step 3: Trace Your Outline

-Step 4: Step Back and Assess
+Step 4: Step Back and Compare

 The Seven Face Shapes